dindachyfr/BTS/readme.md

 ## Function List

-Functions that contained in this application.
+Functions included in this application:

 ### 1. JWT Auth